infiniflow/ragflow/api/python_api_reference.md

 #### update_message: `dict[str, str|dict[]]`, *Required*

+A dictionary representing the attributes to update, with the following three keys:

 - `"name"`: `str` The name of the document to update.
 - `"parser_config"`: `dict[str, Any]` The parsing configuration for the document:
   - `"chunk_token_count"`: Defaults to `128`.